matzegoebel/WRFlux/README.md

 ## Acknowledgments

-Thanks to Lukas Umek who provided the code used as starting point for WRFlux: [https://github.com/lukasumek/WRF_LES_diagnostics](https://github.com/lukasumek/WRF_LES_diagnostics) .
+Thanks to Lukas Umek who provided the code used as a starting point for WRFlux: [https://github.com/lukasumek/WRF_LES_diagnostics](https://github.com/lukasumek/WRF_LES_diagnostics).